mtumilowicz/terraform-basics-modules-workshop/README.md

 ### project structure
 * `.terraform`
-    * binary of the provider (initialized with during `terraform init`)
+    * binary of the providers (initialized with during `terraform init`)
 * `terraform.lock.hcl`
     * provider dependency lockfile
-        * providers (plugins for Terraform that extend it with support for interacting with various external systems) Both of these dependency types can be published and updated independently from Terraform itself and from the configurations that depend on them.
-              For that reason, Terraform must determine which versions of those dependencies are potentially compatible with the current configuration and which versions are currently selected for use.
     * created when `terraform init`
     * tracks versions of providers and modules
     * should be committed to git
     * re-runs of terraform will use the same provider/module versions
-        * for example when terraform is ran by other members of your team or using automation
+        * example: terraform is ran by other members or using automation
 * `*.tf` files
-    * configuration files are stored in plain text files with the `.tf` file extension
+    * configuration files
     * terraform concatenates all `.tf` files together (the context is a module - explained below)
 * `*.tfvars` files
     * values assignments to variables
 * `terraform.tfstate`
-    * is the state file that Terraform uses to keep track of the resources it manages
+    * is the state file used to keep track of the resources
     * used to perform diffs during the plan and detect configuration drift
     * example
         ```
         {